equinor/ert/docs/reference/configuration/keywords.rst

 In this example we tell ERT to submit jobs using custom binaries for bsub and bjobs.

+.. _torque_qstat_options:
+.. topic:: QSTAT_OPTIONS

+        Options to be supplied to the qstat command.
+This is defaulted to :code:`-x`, which would tell the qstat command to include exited processes.

 .. _torque_queue:
 .. topic:: QUEUE